Common Law Admission Test: Method of allocation

-The CLAT form provides the students with a preference list.
-Each student fills the preference list, according to the colleges he/she desires.
+The CLAT form has a provision for the students to add their preferred list of colleges in order of their consideration through a preference list option.
+Each student fills the preference list, according to the colleges they desire.
 On the basis of these preferences and ranks obtained, students are allocated colleges.
 As the NLUs are established by the respective state governments, therefore most NLUs also have reservations for their domiciled candidates.